AUTO INSURANCE

 • Lower utilization improves your score.

-• Use tools to track and manage your credit health12.
+• Use tools to track and manage your credit health.

 • Insurers weigh credit differently, so comparing quotes is essential.

-• If you live in a state that bans or restricts credit use, your premium won’t be affected by your score134.
+• If you live in a state that bans or restricts credit use, your premium won’t be affected by your score.

-• Good credit can qualify you for additional savings38.
+• Good credit can qualify you for additional savings.

 A poor credit score can increase your auto insurance premium by 60%–100% or more in most states, sometimes costing more than a major driving violation.
 Improving your credit score—even modestly—can lead to substantial savings.
 Always compare rates and know your state’s regulations regarding credit use in insurance pricing